Java Wildcard – Types of Wildcard in Java

 Let us discuss them one by one.

-The upper Bounded Wildcards helps us relax the restriction on the type of variable in the method.
-If we want to relax the restriction on the variable type, we use this type of wildcards.
+The upper-bounded wildcards help us relax the restriction on the type of variable in the method.
+If we want to relax the restriction on the variable type, we use this type of wildcard.

 Let us take an example where we take a method sum in which we use the upper bound wildcard to take any type of variable as input.
-We can do this by using the ? character followed by the extends keyword.
+Can we do this by using the? character followed by the extends keyword.

 private static double sum(List < ?extends Number > my_List)